seanmtracey/LightPaint-Js/readme.md

 There's no object tracking in LightPaint.
 All that's going on is the webcam feed is being drawn onto a canvas, then we work out where all of the white pixels are (the light source), color in those pixels with another color and then create a reference to them in another array which gives the pixel an age.

 If a pixels hasn't been painted in over 5 seconds, it will turn black again.

+[Here](https://vine.co/v/OJlUAArpugO/), you can see the good people of HackPompey playing with a C++ version